risk-first/website/menagerie/Coordination-Risk.md

 ## Communication Is For Coordination

 Earlier in this section, we questioned whether [Coordination Risk](Coordination-Risk) was just another type of [Communication Risk](Communication-Risk).
-However, it should be clear after looking at the examples of competition, cellular life and [Vroom and Yetton's Model]() that this is exactly _backwards_:
+However, it should be clear after looking at the examples of competition, cellular life and Vroom and Yetton's Model that this is exactly _backwards_:

 - Most single-celled life has no need for communication: it simply competes for the available resources.
 If it lacks anything it needs, it dies.
 - There are _no_ lines of communication on the **UI** decision-type.
 It's only when we want to avoid competition, by sharing resources and working towards common goals that we needs to communicate.

-The whole point of communication is for coordination.
+- Therefore, the whole point of communication _is for coordination_.

 In the next section, [Map And Territory Risk](Map-And-Territory-Risk), we're going to look at some new ways in which systems can fail, despite their attempts to coordinate.